-The following outline the main programmatic components of COP 2012:
+The following outlines the main programmatic components of COP 2013:

-- a) Prevention: - The foundation of the prevention portfolio is evidence-based combination prevention activities; - In line with the complex epidemiology of the HIV/AIDS epidemic in Ethiopia, sexual prevention activities have an increasing focus on combination sexual prevention addressing urban centers, transport corridors and hot spots, with emphasis on MARPs; - Selected prevention efforts addressing general population and school based programs are in the process of a gradual transiting to the GOE; - Targeted support for counselling and testing and ongoing technical assistance to ensure maximum coverage of PICT in clinical settings; - In line with the Ethiopia GHI strategy and enormous country need, there is increased investment for improving the safe blood supply and supporting a national blood transfusion service; - Procurement of condoms, drugs for STIs, contribution towards the country's need for infection materials: - In line with the epidemiology of the epidemic, male circumcision activities are minimal and focused in Gambela region and within the uniformed services; - Incorporating treatment as prevention wherever feasible (eg FSWs); and, - Ongoing advocacy with the GOE to adopt the new WHO adult treatment guidelines (CD4 cut off b) PMTCT
+- a) Prevention: - The foundation of the prevention portfolio is evidence-based combination prevention activities; - In line with the complex epidemiology of the HIV/AIDS epidemic in Ethiopia, sexual prevention activities have an increasing focus on combination sexual prevention addressing urban centers, transport corridors and hot spots, with emphasis on MARPs.
+There will be an increased focus on Amhara, Addis Ababa, Oromia and SNNPR which account for most new infections.
+The recently awarded MULU Prevention Project will aim to prevent new HIV infections among MARPs and vulnerable populations, strengthen community-level systems and structures to support combination prevention, increase GOE capacity to lead national HIV prevention efforts, and strengthen prevention efforts in large-scale workplaces.
+490,735 MARPs, including 79,333 commercial sex workers and 401,352 other vulnerable populations will be reached in FY13; - A network of confidential STI clinics for MARPS will be strengthened to enhance delivery of biomedical prevention interventions, including targeted treatment as prevention; - Selected prevention efforts addressing general population and school and university based programs are in the process of a gradual transition to the GOE.
+These include focused prevention for university students practicing high risk behaviors, efforts to address in-school young people by leveraging resources and developing strategic partnerships with other USG offices and direct funding support to local universities, the Ministry of Education (MOE) and support for the GOE in the production of behavior change communication materials;

+- Targeted support for counselling and testing and ongoing technical assistance ensuring maximum coverage of PICT in clinical settings, quality assurance for testing and targeted testing of MARPS in various settings; - In line with the Ethiopia GHI strategy and enormous country need, there is continued investment for improving the safe blood supply and supporting a national blood transfusion service; target for whole blood collection will double in FY 13 to 100,000 units; - Procurement of condoms, drugs for STIs, contribution towards the country's need for infection materials: - In line with the epidemiology of the epidemic, male circumcision activities are focused in Gambela region and within the uniformed services; Target for FY 13 10,120 and FY 14 14,200.

+b) PMTCT